Neuxs0/Neuxs-App-Launcher/README.md

 # What do I do if I want to suggest something?

 You can email me at NeuxsYT@gmail.com, if you want credit, don't worry!
 I will give credit to everyone who suggests something and I make it.
 Please put a way/name for me to credit you with.

+# Why is it on github?

+The official downloads are on [website not up yet] and here you can see the source code.